FusionAuth/fusionauth-site/site/_posts/2020-07-14-django-and-oauth.md

 <!--more-->

 The application itself is very simple: it will let users put in their birthdays and keep this "secret" information safe for them.
-With these basics in place, you'll see how FusionAuth works and how it can extend the application to do whatever you need.
+With these basics in place, you'll see how FusionAuth works and how it can extend the application to provide authentication.
 You can, as always, [skip ahead and view the code](https://github.com/fusionauth/fusionauth-example-python-django).

 ## What you'll need to follow along

 We'll explain nearly everything that we use, but we expect you to have:
--   Basic Python knowledge and a Python environment set up
+-   Basic Python knowledge and a Python environment set up.
--   Preferably basic Django knowledge (or knowledge of a similar web framework such as Flask)
+-   Preferably basic Django knowledge (or knowledge of a similar web framework such as Flask).
 -   Docker and Docker Compose set up as we'll set up FusionAuth using these.

 It'll also help if you know the basics of OAuth or authentication in general.